ecbush/xenoGI/TUTORIAL.rst

 Every gene in a particular clade is either a core gene, or arose by xeno horizontal transfer (horizontal transfer from outside the clade).
 One of the goals of xenoGI is to determine this origin for each gene.
 The second column in the genes file contains this information.
 C stands for core, and X for xeno horizontal transfer.
 Note that for SPI1, all the genes are marked X.

 The third column contains a gene history string.
 Taking the gene 21124_S_enterica_LT2-STM290 for example (invH) the string is OSS.
 This reflects the history of the gene after insertion, as reconstructed by the DTLOR reconciliation.
 O stands for origin (in this case the xeno hgt event).
 And S stands for co-speciation--what happens when a speciation event occurs and both descendent lineages inherit a gene. invH is inferred to have inserted on branch s2.
 It then underwent co-speciation events at node s2 and node s3.
-(Other possible characters that could appear in the gene history string are  D, duplication; T, transfer (within the species tree); R, rearrangement).
+Other possible characters that could appear in the gene history string are  D, duplication; T, transfer (within the species tree); R, rearrangement (from one syntenic region to another).

 As we noted, the 4th column gives the locus island.
 The 5th gives the initial family number, the 6th the origin family number, and the 7th the locus family number.
 We'll use some of these in the examples below.